juliensees/TryHackMe-Cyber101/search-skills.md

  systemd - one of the first processes to start when a system boots up.
     - it usually has a PID of 0 because it's one of the first
+    - Any program or piece of software that we want to start will start as what's known as a child process of systemd.
+This means that it is controlled by systemd, but will run as its own process (although sharing the resources from systemd) to make it easier for us to identify

+ systemctl command
+  - start, stop, enable, disable
+  "systemctl start apache" - will start apache

+  ### Foreground & Backgrounding

+  echo "Hi THM"       - will output "Hi THM" in the terminal (just runs in the foreground)
+  echo "Hi THM" &     - the ampersand makes the command run/process in the background so you can continue with other tasks
+                      - will just output the ID of the echo process (not the text)

+   * great for things like copying files, so that it happens in the background
+   * with scripts, you can use Ctrl + Z to specifically background a process
+   * Ctrl + Z also will pause a current script or command

+- "fg" command brings processes back to the foreground

+* If we were to launch a process where the previous ID was "300", what would the ID of this new process be?
+   - it would be 301 because increments by 1, everytime we run a new process

+### Automation

+Cron process - used to schedule actions, using crontabs
+  - started during the boot process

+crontab - e
+      - used to edit crontabs within the terminal
+0 */12 * * * cp -R /home/cmnatic/Documents /var/backups/
+    - first * is minutes, 12 is hours, next is day of the month, month, day of the week, and then the command:
+        - copy "cmnatic's" "Documents" every 12 hours
+- "@reboot" means to run the task immediately after reboot, BUT ONLY ONCE!, not on repeat for every reboot
+    - so could be @reboot vncserver :1 -depth 24 -geometry 1900x1200